-In 2015, the matriarch of the Otsuka Green Tea Co., Mrs. Hiroto Otsuka (a Japanese tea ceremony expert), and 2 other Otsuka employees, Kokei Sugihara, export manager and Haruyuki Nagata, sales manager, visited Minnesota.
+In 2015, the matriarch of the Otsuka Green Tea Co., Mrs. Hiroko Otsuka (a Japanese tea ceremony expert), and 2 other Otsuka employees, Kokei Sugihara, export manager and Haruyuki Nagata, sales manager, visited Minnesota.

 This visit was a chance to build a growing relationship and learn from the folks who produce award-winning green teas.
 It started off with an exchange of gifts, of course.
 From Bill to Mrs. Otsuka, a copy of The Book of Tea, Bruce Richardson’s edition with never before seen photos of early 20th century Japanese tea workers.